tmecklem/realtime-web/slides/index.md

 Katie

 Hi!
 My name is Katie Pohlman and I am a Principal UX Designer at Launch Scout.
 Launch Scout is a custom software development agency based in Cincinnati, OH.
-And
+And we build custom web applications for our clients.
+My role there, as a Principal UX Designer, is two fold—as a member of the Principal Group, I am helping to grow and improve our team's skillset and helping to shape and define what it means to deliver well on projects at Launch Scout.
+As a UX Designer, I am leading the UX and UI design and then implementing those designs with HTML and CSS.
+So, I am on the front-end of things, and I'll let Tim introduce himself.

 Tim
 VP of Engineering and Delivery